matebek/ror-auth/README.md

 ## Contributing

-Contributions to RoR Auth are welcome!
+Contributions are welcome!
 Feel free to fork the repository, make changes, and submit pull requests.

 ## License

 This project is licensed under the [MIT License](LICENSE).

----

-_This README is a work in progress and subject to changes and improvements._